Welcome

 We welcome everyone, without regard to race, color, national origin, disability, religion, cultural identity, gender identity, gender expression, sexual orientation, physical appearance, or any other identity distinction.
 Furthermore, we recognize that because racism, homophobia, and other forms of bias are systemic in our national culture, people from marginalized communities continue to be denied advancement in our industry.
 RIRW strives to address this by raising awareness within our membership and increasing our efforts to attract members from a variety of backgrounds to enrich our community of writers.

 We meet from September to June on the first Saturday of the month (except for February, when we hold our annual retreat).
-Because of holidays and/or other conflicts, the date or venue may change.
+Because of holidays and/or other conflicts, the date or venue may change (scroll down to see list of dates).
 We will announce changes here on our home page.
-We do hybrid meetings most months (in-person part at the Exeter, RI library, ZOOM for the online part).
+We do meetings via ZOOM.

 Check us out on our public Facebook page (click here!)